dgroomes/mongodb-playground/README.md

     any other queries to update documents where "lastModified" is unset.
   * DONE Keep track of "last loaded time"
 * DONE Split into standalone sub-projects.
 This will free us up for later to increase the cohesion of the sub-projects.
-* Split the 'incremental/' sub-project into two: 1) a 'materialized/' sub-project that implements a materialized view of the ZIP averages data but without incremental support.
+* IN PROGRESS Split the 'incremental/' sub-project into two: 1) a 'materialized/' sub-project that implements a materialized view of the ZIP averages data but without incremental support.
 And 2) the 'incremental/' sub-project which is also an implementation of a materialized view of the data but which also supports incremental load.
 I realize I was conflating these two concepts in the existing 'incremental/' sub-project.